Trial of Sean Combs

-On July 2, 2025, after three days of deliberation, the jury found Combs not guilty of racketeering conspiracy and sex trafficking charges, but guilty on two counts of transportation for the purposes of prostitution, in violation of the Mann Act.
+United States v.
+Combs is a 2025 criminal case in the United States District Court for the Southern District of New York brought against American rapper and record producer Sean Combs, known professionally as Diddy (formerly Puff Daddy and P. Diddy), on charges including racketeering conspiracy, sex trafficking, and violations of the Mann Act.

-On October 3, 2025, Combs was sentenced to four years and two months in prison and a $500,000 fine, to then be followed by five years of supervised release.
+On July 2, 2025, a jury found Combs not guilty of racketeering conspiracy and sex trafficking, but guilty on two counts of transportation for the purposes of prostitution.
+On October 3, 2025, Judge Arun Subramanian sentenced Combs to four years and two months in prison, a $500,000 fine, and five years of supervised release.